easifem/vikasSharma/README.md

-# VikasSharma
+# Personal Website of Vikas Sharma
-This si my personal website
+This repository contains the personal website of Vikas Sharma.
+Vikas Sharma is the founder of EASIFEM.